lachjames/trapped_knight/README.md

 # trapped_knight

-An examination of the "Trapped Knight" problem, as discussed in the Numberphile video "The Trapped Knight - Numberphile".
+An examination of the "Trapped Knight" problem, as discussed in the Numberphile video "The Trapped Knight - Numberphile", found at https://www.youtube.com/watch?v=RGQe8waGJ4w.

 Based on a comment by user "Smt Smt": "What happens if you mark 2084 as already visited before you start the game?
 Will it still get trapped somewhere else?" - https://www.youtube.com/watch?v=RGQe8waGJ4w&lc=UgxnOQujJFUbGTf13Tp4AaABAg